ElektraInitiative/libelektra/doc/decisions/global_plugins.md

 ## Assumptions

-- Elektra is useful with only 4 types of global plugins:
+- Elektra is useful with following types of global plugins:
   - mmap
   - spec
   - gopts
-  - notification
+  - receiving of notifications (internalnotification)
+  - sending of notifications (dbus, ...)
 - There are not too many types of global plugins, not more than 10

 ## Considered Alternatives